iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head/[#006] [Share] The purpose behind the establishment of A.R.C.md

 **ROBO_Head**<br>
 [Knowledge][Technology][ARC]<br>
 > The A.R.C. was established two centuries ago.
 It is dedicated to the excavation, recovery, development and recreation of past technologies and provides said technology for all humans to use equally. <br>
-> Of all the technology, the one that affects humans the most is certainly the creation and application of imitation Bio-neural networks.
-It led to a massive increase in the amount of data transferred and a much-improved internet using experience. <br>
+> Of all the technology, the one that affects humans the most is certainly the creation and application of imitation Bio\-neural networks.
+It led to a massive increase in the amount of data transferred and a much\-improved internet using experience. <br>
 [Article excerpted from Node 08 Administration Bureau document "Foundation and Construction of City"]

 ![r0601.png](./attachments/r0601.png)